jenkinsci/helm-charts/README.md

 ## Building weekly releases

 The default charts target Long-Term-Support (LTS) releases of Jenkins.

-The default charts target Long-Term-Support (LTS) releases of Jenkins.
-To use other versions the easiest way is to update the image tag to the version you want.
+To use other versions, the easiest way is to update the image tag to the version you want.
 You can also rebuild the chart if you want the `appVersion` field to match.

 ## Contributing